cekocvetkov/testing/README.md

+# Testingz
-# A minimal project that I used for playing around firstly with Github Actions and then with Spotify Backstage
+## A minimal project that I used for playing around firstly with Github Actions and then with Spotify Backstage

 edit 1